HumanSignal/label-studio/docs/source/guide/prompts_create.md

 ## Model provider API keys

-You can specify one OpenAI API key and multiple Azure OpenAI keys per organization.
+You can specify one OpenAI API key and/or multiple Azure OpenAI keys per organization.
 Keys only need to be added once.

 Click **API Keys** in the top right of the Prompts page to open the **Model Provider API Keys** window: